Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/3-analyze-data-create-excel-spreadsheet.md

 # Analyze data and create an Excel spreadsheet

-The program that you wrote to analyze flight delays and produce a Word document summarizing the results went over well and is saving you up to an hour a day.
+The program that you wrote to analyze flight delays and produce a Word document summarizing the results went over well and is saving you time each day.
 But management wants more.
 They have requested a spreadsheet to accompany the Word document.
-The spreadsheet should include the airports that incurred the worst average arrival delays the day before.
+The spreadsheet should include the airports that incurred the worst average arrival delays.
 Moreover, it should include a chart depicting those delays.

 [Python-docx](https://python-docx.readthedocs.io/en/latest/) saved the day when it came to producing Word documents.
 [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) is to Excel as Python-docx is to Word: It lets Python apps create Excel spreadsheets, read Excel spreadsheets, and more.
 More importantly, it supports virtually all of the features of Excel, including the ability to produce charts and graphs.